angular-ui/ui-leaflet/README.md

 # Angular Leaflet Directive

+##Why the fork?

+We need to be able to operate as an organization to respond to issues, pull-requests and other various items quicker.
+We need to be able to add other developers as admins easier via group permissions via github orgs.
+Lastly this project needs to be more credible via being a group / org.

 [AngularJS](http://angularjs.org/) directive for the [Leaflet](http://www.leafletjs.com/) Javascript
 Library.
 This software aims to easily embed maps managed by Leaflet on your project.